rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-For the comparison of workdays and weekends two sets are filtered one including the workdays and the other including the weekends.
+For the comparison of workdays and weekends two sets are filtered.
+One including the workdays and the other including the weekends.
 Both are grouped by 5-minute interals and the means of steps are calculated.